kevin-li-195/ppl/README.md

 declared before usage).
 Hopefully this project is interesting enough, and has some decent ideas for further extension.

-For a super brief introduction on this project, here the writeup that I did for my Bayesian stats class.
+For a super brief introduction on this project, [here](writeup.pdf) is the writeup that I did for my Bayesian stats class.